 In addition, all documentation must be retained in the appropriate file.
 This documentation should include the taxpayer's request for penalty waiver as well as the authorized employee's written approval to waive the penalty.
+Each penalty log must be reviewed annually by the authorized employee's supervisor.

-- E. In order to ensure consistent treatment among taxpayers and maintain adherence to the general standard discussed in Section II, employees should carefully consider the facts and circumstances of each case when waiving penalties for reasons not listed in this document. - F. Once it has been determined a penalty will be waived, the adjustment should be properly reflected on the receivables system pursuant to currently established procedures. - G. When the facts and circumstances do not justify the waiver of a penalty, the department employee should communicate with the taxpayer why the penalty was not waived and the appeal rights available. - H. Civil fraud penalties may only be waived by the Department's Director.1
+- E. In order to ensure consistent treatment among taxpayers and maintain adherence to the general standard discussed in Section II, employees should carefully consider the facts and circumstances of each case when waiving penalties for reasons not listed in this document. - F. Once it has been determined a penalty will be waived, the adjustment should be properly reflected on the computer system pursuant to currently established procedures. - G. When the facts and circumstances do not justify the waiver of a penalty, the department employee should communicate with the taxpayer why the penalty was not waived and the appeal rights available.

+H. Civil fraud penalties may only be waived by the Department's Director.1